open-dis/dis-tutorial/EntityStatePDUs.md

 I'll use Java in these examples, and try to keep them as stripped down as possible.

+#### Entity State PDUs

+The Javadoc for the <a href="javadoc/edu/nps/moves/dis/EntityStatePdu.html">Entity State PDU class</a>.
+This is a useful reference when reading the code below.
+Other language implementations are quite similar, and almost always have the same instance variable field names and structure.

 #### Sending ESPDUs

 First of all, a complete program that sends DIS entity state PDUs.